By Shyikh Mahdi

 Step Three: The third step is of course, submission.
-There is a very easy electronic way to submit your articles to a number of journals simultaneously through ExpressO; the process will be totally free if your law school has subscription of ExpressO.
-But if the law school doesn’t have subscription, you need to pay around $ 3 for each journal, which can be costly if you intend to submit to 50-60 journals altogether.
+There is a very easy electronic way to submit your articles to a number of journals simultaneously through ExpressO; the process will be totally free if your law school has a subscription of ExpressO.
+But if the law school doesn’t have a subscription, you need to pay around $ 3 for each journal, which can be costly if you intend to submit to 50-60 journals altogether.

 Alternatively, you can submit your article manually to different law journals and law reviews.
 Please check the list of Law Journals and Reviews (many of them accepts student submissions).

 - FindLaw Listing of American Journals (Topic based)